teicherus/Tensorflow-Lite-for-Amazonlinux-2/README.md

 ### Use prebuild version:

-Just clone this repo
+Either clone this repo via
 ```
     git clone https://github.com/teicherus/python_tflite_for_amazonlinux.git
 ```
+or download the latest release from the release page.

-and copy the contents of the [site-packages](site-packages) folder to your lambda layer, inside your lambda docker or where you want to use them.
+Copy the contents of the [site-packages](site-packages) folder to your lambda layer, inside your lambda docker or where you want to use them.

 ## Site-Packages